RocketRace/rocketrace.github.io/_posts/2024-11-13-museokortti.md

 7. The database correlates the two logs together into a single visit

 It has been changed to:
-1. Your client generates a JSON web token based on a secret and formats is as a QR code (this QR code is time-based and expires in a few minutes, after which a new one must be generated)
+1. Your client generates a [JSON web token][jwt] based on a secret and formats is as a QR code (this QR code is time-based and expires in a few minutes, after which a new one must be generated)
 2. The museum reception scans and validates the QR code